johnnietse/guessmaster-android-game-app/README.md

 GuessMaster is an Android-based guessing game where players guess the birthdates of famous entities such as celebrities, countries, and politicians.
 Originally a command-line game, this project introduces a graphical user interface (GUI) using Android Studio to enhance the player experience with intuitive interactions via an interface featuring TextViews, ImageViews, EditTexts, and Buttons.

-# GuessMaster - Android Game

-GuessMaster is an Android-based guessing game where players guess the birthdates of famous entities such as celebrities, countries, and politicians.
-Originally a command-line game, this project introduces a graphical user interface (GUI) using Android Studio to enhance the player experience with intuitive interactions via an interface featuring TextViews, ImageViews, EditTexts, and Buttons.

 ## Features

 - Guessing Game: Players guess the birthdates of entities such as celebrities, politicians, and countries.